 Honey, we have all been there.
 This post was actually inspired by a question posted on Elementary Librarian’s FaceBook page, as well as several similar questions I’ve seen recently on LM_Net.
 I can distinctly remember feeling overwhelmed, anxious, and completely alone in my first few days.
-Back in August 2004, I was super-excited to become a librarian, but I was also five months pregnant, exhausted, and clueless about where to start in my brand-new school library.
+Back in August 2004, I was super-excited to become a librarian, but I was also five months pregnant with my first child, exhausted, and clueless about where to start in my brand new school library.
 I didn’t know who to ask or even what to ask.

-- Prepare a manual checkout system and be ready to use it if needed.
+- If gathering your materials takes longer than expected, prepare a manual checkout system and be ready to use it if needed.

-Your library will change much in your time there, and you will want to document that.
+Your new school library will change a lot in your time there, and you will want to document that.
 It’s fun to look back at that weirdly-placed shelf you moved or that totally blank wall that is now a beautiful mural.
-Plus, you can use these photos later to show added-value or on a future job portfolio.
+Plus, you can use these photos later to show added-value or in a future job portfolio.

 If you are really feeling adventurous, take a video as you walk through the library, commenting on what you like and don’t like.
 No one has to see it unless you want them to!

 NEW SCHOOL LIBRARIAN TIP #3: FIND THE LIBRARY HANDBOOK.

 The library handbook may be difficult to find.
 A printed library handbook is likely in a binder, which may or may not be marked as “Library Handbook.”
 Look behind the librarian’s desk area, around the circulation desk, and possibly, in the principal or vice-principal’s office.